Bubblr-Inc/ai-vault-aws-installation/README.md

 ```
   gpcBaseUrl: "aivault.myorg.tld"  #Change this to your own value
-  gptDataDbUser: "yourdbuser"     #Change this to the database user
+  gptDataDbUser: "yourdbuser"     #Change this to the database user from the Running database
   gptDataDbHost: "yourdbhost" #change this to the postgres writer name
   gptDataDbName: "ai_vault"
   nlpApiUrl: "http://ai-vault-entity-svc/entities"